 The Going Global First Year Seminar (FYS) Program needs student mentors!

-Interested in becoming a student mentor for the fall 2020 semester?
-Applications open in January 2020!
+Interested in becoming a student mentor for the fall 2021 semester?
+Applications open NOW!

 - Must be a Sophomore, Junior or Senior with at least an overall GPA of “B”